Ride-The-Lightning/RTL/RTL_TOR_setup.md

 ### Conect to RTL remotely over Tor

 This guide will allow you to remotely connect to RTL over Tor.
-This can work on any platform, the below example is for serving an android client.
+This can work on any platform, the below example is for serving an android and windows client.

 #### Server Setup
 Install Tor on the same local machine as RTL. see the tor project wiki [here](https://trac.torproject.org/projects/tor/wiki)